victorshen0529/20220113_ChopstickGame/README.md

 ## Future Work

 I want to look through the computers AI to look at why it always switches.
+I also want to make another program that makes a computer play against another computer which is in the branch of old_ai_vs_new_ai.

 ## Contact the Author